 \section{Abstract}

-We study quantitative stability of the solutions to Markovian quadratic reflected BSDEs with bounded terminal data.
-By virtue of the BMO martingale and change of measure techniques, we obtain the estimate of the variation of the solutions in terms of the difference of the driven forward processes.
+We study the quantitative stability of the solutions to Markovian quadratic reflected BSDEs with bounded terminal data.
+By virtue of BMO martingale and change of measure techniques, we obtain stability estimates for the variation of the solutions with different underlying forward processes.
 In addition, we propose a truncated discrete-time numerical scheme for quadratic reflected BSDEs, and obtain the explicit rate of convergence by applying the quantitative stability result.\\

 \textit{Keywords}: Quadratic BSDE with reflection, \and stability of solutions, \and discretely reflected BSDE, \and rate of convergence\\